 We are keen to offer the best support possible to our pupils and we believe this will be extremely beneficial for all those involve.

-Our Safeguarding Policy can be viewed on this website.
+Our Child Protection and Safeguarding Policy can be viewed on this website.
 A paper copy can be made available upon request.

 Other Policies, Procedures and Guidance can also be found on this website under About Us/Policies and are also available upon request.

 Should you have any Safeguarding concerns relating to your child, any other child, a member of staff, any aspect of the School or should you require any further information relating to any subject matter then please, in the first instance, speak to your child's class teacher, a member of the Leadership Team or contact Tracey Smith, our Designated Safeguarding Lead and Partnership Co-ordinator.